Polymorphic light eruption is a skin rash that can happen when you go out in the sun.

 - Sunscreen is helpful to prevent the rash.

 - Make sure you use one with a good sun protection factor (SPF) and also protection against UVA and UVB (star system).

 - Apply sunscreen frequently during the day, especially after swimming, towelling or sweating.

 - Remember that sunscreen doesn't offer 100% protection.

 - It is also important to stay out of the sun, especially in the middle of the day, between 11 am and 3 pm.

 - Put on a wide-brimmed hat and wear clothes with long sleeves.

-If you do develop polymorphic light eruption (PMLE), there are several things you can try to ease the symptoms:
+If you do develop PMLE, there are several things you can try to ease the symptoms:

 - A mild steroid cream like hydrocortisone can help the redness to settle down.

 - Antihistamine tablets can help to reduce the itching as well.